ToroSU/DL_Creator/README.md

 # DL_Creator
 Create driver list for Customer History:

+Dev 1.6.3: (onGoing)
+This version will modify the Main GUI platform, WLAN/BT coding logic, add checking function, and include zip/unzip functionality, as well as a folder creator.
+When this version has be complete, it will update to stable 2.00 branch.

 Dev 1.6.2:
 Feat: Add path validation feature and modify related programs that reference the path.
 Feat: Add Sow Info at GUI.